-gauge whether or not it affects their mental and/or motor performance adversely.
-Inform patients that it is not known how long this effect lasts [see Warnings and Precautions (5.3) and Warnings and Precautions (5.4)]. lack of coordination Suicidal Thinking and Behavior viral infection Counsel the patient, their caregivers, and families that AEDs, including gabapentin, may increase the risk of suicidal thoughts and behavior.
-Advise patients of the need to be • difficulty with speaking alert for the emergence or worsening of symptoms of depression, any unusual changes in mood or behavior, or the emergence of suicidal thoughts, behavior, or thoughts about tremor self-harm.
-Instruct patients to report behaviors of concern immediately to healthcare feeling tired providers [see Warnings and Precautions (5.6)]. fever Respiratory Depression Inform patients about the risk of respiratory depression.
+Dizziness and Somnolence and Effects on Driving and Operating Heavy Machinery Advise patients that gabapentin may cause dizziness, somnolence, and other symptoms and signs of CNS depression.
+Other drugs with sedative properties may symptoms and sgirs of cross depression.
+Offer drogs with sedance properties may increase these symptoms.
+Accordingly, although patients' ability to determine their level of impairment can be unreliable, advise them neither to drive a car nor to operate other complex machinery until they have gained sufficient experience on gabapentin to gauge whether or not it affects their mental and/or motor performance adversely.
+Inform patients that it is not known how long this effect lasts [see Warnings and Precautions (5.3) and Warnings and Precautions (5.4)].
+Suicidal Thinking and Behavior

+Counsel the patient, their caregivers, and families that AEDs, including gabapentin, may increase the risk of suicidal thoughts and behavior.
+Advise patients of the need to be alert for the emergence or worsening of symptoms of depression, any unusual changes in mood or behavior, or the emergence of suicidal thoughts, behavior, or thoughts about self-harm.
+Instruct patients to report behaviors of concern immediately to healthcare providers [see Warnings and Precautions (5.6)].
+Respiratory Depression Inform patients about the risk of respiratory depression.
 Include information that the risk is greatest for those using concomitant CNS depressants (such as opioid analgesics) or those with underlying respiratory impairment.
-Teach patients how to recognize respiratory depression and advise them to seek medical attention immediately if it not go away.
-These are not all the possible side effects of gabapentin capsules.
-For more information, occurs [see Warnings and Precautions (5.7)].
+Teach patients how to recognize respiratory depression and advise them to seek medical attention immediately if it to breast feed during therapy [see Use in Specific Populations (8.1) and (8.2)].
+Encourage patients to enroll in the NAAED Pregnancy Registry if they become pregnant.
+This registry is collecting information about the safety of antiepileptic drugs during pregnancy.
+To enroll, patients can call the toll free number 1-888-233-2334 [see Use in Specific Populations (8.1)].
+The brands listed are trademarks of their respective owners and are not trademarks of gab-caps-medi-guide.pdf Manufactured for: